norjamton/jamesnorton.design/README.md

 # jamesnorton.design
-Public portfolio.
-Scripts for pulling from Webflow and syncing with Github.

 Background: This repository is a version of the Webflow site located at https://jamesnorton-design-v3-0.webflow.io/ that's been customised for self-hosting.

 Purpose: The primary objective of this repository is to facilitate the following processes: